 Budget - Transit

-Peterborough Transit operates the conventional public transit system, which is designed to provide service within 450 metres of 90% of the residents of the city as well as specialized transit service to ensure equity and access to residents with mobility requirements.
+Transit operates the conventional and specialized public transit system.
+The system is designed to provide service within 450 metres of 90% of the residents of the City with specialized transit services providing transit access to residents with mobility requirements.

 Provincial Gas Tax